LucaCanali/Miscellaneous/Performance_Testing/README.md

-# Performance Testing
+# Performance Troubleshooting and Testing
 This folder contains notes, scripts, and resources related to performance testing, load generation, and performnace analysis.

-## Testing Toolkits
+## Toolkits

 ### [**Test_CPU_parallel_Rust**](Test_CPU_parallel_Rust)
-- A toolkit for load testing using **Rust**.
+- A toolkit for CPU load testing using **Rust**.
 - Generates and measures **CPU-intensive multi-threaded workloads**.
 - Designed for evaluating CPU scalability and performance across systems.

 ### [**Test_CPU_parallel_Python**](Test_CPU_parallel_Python)
-- A Python-based toolkit for load testing.
+- A Python-based toolkit for CPU load testing.

----

 ### [**TPC-DS at Scale with PySpark**](TPCDS_PySpark)
 - A benchmarking kit for running **TPC-DS benchmark queries** with **Apache Spark**.